RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

   - **Learning rate**
   - **Number of iterations**
   - **Number of object classes**
+- Make sure the number you set for your object classes matches the number of unique artifact classes that were annotated.
 - Define an output directory to save model checkpoints.

 ---